French adventurer dies attempting solo Atlantic crossing

 The death of Jean-Jacques Savin was announced by his friends on a Facebook page that had been chronicling his voyage.

-In a post, they said maritime rescue services located his body on Saturday inside the cabin of his boat, named “Audacious,” which had overturned.
+They said maritime rescue services located his body on Saturday inside the cabin of his boat, named “Audacious,” which was found overturned off the Azores Islands, a mid-Atlantic Portuguese archipelago.

-Savin set off from Portugal at the start of January on the westward voyage he had anticipated would take about three months.
+The former soldier set off on Jan.
+1 from the southern tip of Portugal on the westward voyage he had anticipated would take about three months.

+In 2019, Savin had previously floated alone across the Atlantic in a large barrel-shaped capsule.
+Propelled only by winds and currents, that crossing from Spain’s Canary Islands to the Caribbean took 127 days.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.